carpentries/instructor-training/_extras/checkout.md

 or on separate days.

-If you want to do your demonstration(s) in a language other than English, please let us know in advance so that we can find someone to moderate.
+If you want to do your demonstration(s) in a language other than English, please let us know in advance so that we can attempt to find someone to moderate.
+We may not be able to accomodate all languages.

 For your teaching demonstration, you will teach a short segment from your chosen lesson(s).
 We will pick the segment of the lesson(s) you are to teach